Cave Story: Cave Story 3D

 Cave Story 3D is a 3D version of the game developed by Nicalis and published by NIS America as a retail title for the Nintendo 3DS.
 It was released on 8 November 2011 in North America, 11 November 2011 in Europe and 26 July 2012 in Japan.
 The game was built from scratch using 3D character models, featuring a dynamic camera system and another additional level, as well as a remixed soundtrack by Danny Baranowsky.
 The Japanese version features crossover content from various NIS and other companies' franchises such as Crazy Climber, Ikki, and Dragon Slayer.
 In order to devote more time to perfecting the title, Amaya quit his job as a software developer to become director of Cave Story 3D.
 He remarked that the transition to 3D was difficult because it required the consideration of so many more details.

 Reception

 The original Cave Story earned widespread critical acclaim.
-Upon release as Dōkutsu Monogatari, 1UP.com described it as "so massive that it rivals modern [Game Boy Advance] Castlevania and Metroid games in terms of scope and play time".
+1UP.com described it as "so massive that it rivals modern [Game Boy Advance] Castlevania and Metroid games in terms of scope and play time".
 Matt Miller of Game Informer observed that it combines elements of Metroid, Ninja Gaiden, Mega Man, The Legend of Zelda, and Castlevania into an "engrossing, challenging, and quite lengthy" whole.
-Inside Mac Games ascribed the game's popularity to its "polished feel, engaging storyline, and compelling artwork".
+Inside Mac Games credited the game's popularity to its "polished feel, engaging storyline, and compelling artwork".
 John Szczepaniak of Retro Gamer magazine named it his favorite game of all time.